 - 1. See the attached spreadsheet for recommendations on individual projects in this review.
-The attached spreadsheet lists the projects reviewed in the geographic review, with Bonneville's current FY 2013 budgets, the 2014 Start of Year budgets, sponsors' budget request for 2014 and the staff recommendation for each project addressing conditions or comments to be considered a part of the recommendation. - 2.
-Project # 200739300 Protect and Restore Northeast Oregon (Nez Perce Tribe)
+The attached spreadsheet lists the projects reviewed in the geographic review, with Bonneville's current FY 2013 budgets, the 2014 Start of Year budgets, sponsors' budget request for 2014 and the Council recommendation for each project addressing conditions or comments to be considered a part of the recommendation. - 2.
+As required under the Power Act, the Council must allow public comments on ISRP reports.
+The Council invited public comment on the preliminary ISRP report, and that period remained open for over a month after the release of the final report, until September 20, 2013.
+The Council considered the comments and the recommendations are reflected in the individual project recommendations.